brock-eng/Vanilla-JS-CSS-Carousel/README.md

 # Vanilla-JS-CSS-Carousel
 Generalized Vanilla-JS-CSS Carousel for use with an arbitrary number of panels and content.
+Utility images (carousel arrows) not included as part of this repo.

 ## Sample Usage for x4 Panels
                   <div class = "carousel">